anuraghatole/PG-AGI-DevOps-Assignment/README.md

-##🛠️ DevOps Assignment
+🛠️ DevOps Assignment
 ---
 This repository contains a 2-tier application with a FastAPI backend and a Next.js frontend.
 The project demonstrates Infrastructure as Code, containerization, CI/CD pipelines, secure deployment on AWS, and monitoring — covering the full DevOps lifecycle.
 ---
-🌿 Branching Strategy
+## 🌿 Branching Strategy

 We follow a Git Flow-based branching strategy:

-* main – Stable production-ready code.
+- `main` – Stable production-ready code.
-* develop – Integration branch for feature development.
+- `develop` – Integration branch for feature development.
-* pr-review – Temporary branches for peer review before merge.
+- `pr-review` – Temporary branches for peer review before merge.
-* feature/<feature-name> – Feature-specific branches created from develop.
+- `feature/<feature-name>` – Feature-specific branches created from `develop`.
 ---
 ## 📁 Project Structure